Obvman/RetroGraph/README.md

 ![Retrograph Demo](https://github.com/Obvman/RetroGraph/blob/master/RetroGraphFull.jpg)

 # Dependencies
-Unfortunately this project is quite bespoke to my own system
+Unfortunately this project is pretty bespoke to my own system

-* Additional CPU information requires CoreTemp 1.0 or greater
+* Additional CPU information (Per-core usage and temperatures) requires CoreTemp 1.0 or greater
-* GPU information is only available for Nvidia GPUs
+* GPU information is only available for Nvidia GPUs compatible with NVAPI
 * Media information requires Foobar2000

 # Built with